aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 list | la
 	Print all accounts that were created or loaded recover | r <file_path>
-	Recover Diem wallet from the file path write | w <file_path>
+	Recover Aptos wallet from the file path write | w <file_path>
-	Save Diem wallet mnemonic recovery seed to disk mint | mintb | m | mb <receiver_account_ref_id>|<receiver_account_address> <number_of_coins> <currency_code> [use_base_units (default=false)]
+	Save Aptos wallet mnemonic recovery seed to disk mint | mintb | m | mb <receiver_account_ref_id>|<receiver_account_address> <number_of_coins> <currency_code> [use_base_units (default=false)]
 	Send currency of the given type from the faucet address to the given recipient address.
 Creates an account at the recipient address if one does not already exist. addc | addcb | ac | acb <account_address> <currency_code>